wizardamigos/app/curriculum/lesson034/description.en.md

 ---
 {
-  "title": "Code Combat (Back to Back)",
+  "title": "Code Combat (Peasant Protection)", "duration": "4:42"
-  "duration": "4:13"
 }
 ---

-More practice and fun with `if/else`
+Use comparators like `<` or `>` to check whether a number is bigger or smaller than another given one.
+Combine that with conditional actions.